mikwielgus/forum-dl/README.md

 # forum-dl

 Forum-dl is a scraper and archiver for forums (including Discourse, PhpBB, SMF), mailing lists, and news aggregators ([list](#forum-software)).
-It can be used to extract and archive all posts from individual threads and entire boards into JSONL, Mbox, Maildir, WARC formats ([list](#output-formats)).
+It can be used to extract and archive all posts from individual threads and entire boards into JSONL, Mbox, Maildir, WARC ([complete list](#output-formats)).

+<sub>The project is currently in alpha stage.
+Please do not hesitate to [file](https://github.com/mikwielgus/forum-dl/issues) bug reports and feature requests.</sub>

 ![image](https://github.com/mikwielgus/forum-dl/assets/58011230/e677d1aa-efa3-4cfc-9283-38408842b278)